AnesFoufa/trivia/journal.md

 [Properties](https://realpython.com/python-property/) are one of the most useful features.
 It disguises function calls as attributes access update.
 So no more setters and getters.

 Extract property is a pythonic version of the [Extract function](https://refactoring.com/catalog/extractFunction.html) pattern.

+## Not a refactor
+This commit is a bug fix.
+A little one but a bug fix nonetheless.
+So this is the first case where the test data need to be updated to reflect the bug fix.